CDCgov/cfa-ngm-widget/docs/primer.md

 The NGM is constructed by identifying transmission and transition dynamics of an infectious disease model near the disease-free equilibrium (DFE) and linearizing the system around that point.

-A disease-free equilibrium (DFE) is a point in the epidemiological model where the population is free of disease, i.e. at a DFE the infectious population is zero.
+A disease-free equilibrium (DFE) is a point in the epidemiological system where the population is free of disease, i.e. at a DFE the infectious population is zero.
 There can be multiple DFE for a system; the NGM is defined for when the population is fully susceptible.
 For example, in the classic SIR model, the DFE has the conditions $S \approx N$, $I \approx 0$, $R = 0$, which leads us to the condition $R_0 = \frac{\beta}{\gamma} \geq 1 $ for growth of disease in the population when we linearize the system around that point.

 <!-- , the DFE corresponds to when the infectious population is zero and the population i -->